LLschuster/TicTac-game/README.md

 Tic tac game

-Based on react
+Based on react <br>
-the objective is to make it impossible for the player to win. (working on this.)
+the objective is to make it impossible for the player to win. (still working on this.)

 ## Available Scripts